lrcfmd/Disorder/README.md

 **disorder_examples.ipynb** : this notebook demonstrates classification of examples from the paper

-**data_extraction.ipynb**: the notebook contains a script to extract disorder data from the database of CIFs, compounds containing H are discarded
+**data_extraction.py**: the notebook contains a script to extract disorder data from the database of CIFs, compounds containing H are discarded

 **data_extraction_H_compounds.ipynb**: the notebook contains a script to extract disorder data from compounds containing H